-1. Shoot a single nature subject from 9 different angles
+1. Shoot a single subject from nine different angles

 A few excellent angles to try:

 - Shoot on a level with your subject

 - Shoot from directly above your subject (if you can)

 - Get below your subject and shoot upward